The following resources are available for you and/or your patients

 • Neuroleptic malignant syndrome-like symptoms (e.g., elevated temperature, muscular rigidity, altered consciousness, autonomic instability) have been reported with rapid dose reduction, withdrawal of, or changes in dopaminergic therapy.

-• Patients on medications that increase central dopaminergic tone such as INBRIJA can experience intense urges to gamble or spend money, increased sexual urges, binge eating, and/or other intense urges, and inability to control them.
+• Patients treated with INBRIJA can experience intense urges to gamble or spend money, increased sexual urges, binge eating, and/or other intense urges, and inability to control them.
 In some cases, these urges stopped with dose reduction or medication discontinuation.
-Since some patients may not recognize these behaviors as abnormal, ask patients or their caregivers about development of new or increased urges and consider stopping INBRIJA if this occurs.

 • INBRIJA may cause or exacerbate dyskinesias.
 If troublesome dyskinesias occur, consider stopping INBRIJA or adjusting other PD medications.